 Loan Origination: The process by which a borrower applies for a new loan, the lender processes the loan application and funds are ultimately disbursed when it clears underwriting.

 Loan Origination Fees: Fees paid to a mortgage lender or broker to process the mortgage loan application.

 Loan-To-Value (LTV) Ratio: The relationship between a property’s loan amount and a property’s fair market value as expressed in a percentage.
-For example a $70,000 mortgage for a property valued at $100,000 with will have an LTV of 70%.
+For example, a $70,000 mortgage for a property valued at $100,000 will have an LTV of 70%.